MIFARE: MIFARE Ultralight

 The MIFARE Ultralight has only 512 bits of memory (i.e. 64 bytes), without cryptographic security.
 The memory is provided in 16 pages of 4 bytes.

-Cards based on these chips are so inexpensive that they are often used for disposable tickets for events such as the Football World Cup 2006.
+Cards based on these chips are so inexpensive that they are often used for disposable tickets for events such as the 2006 FIFA World Cup.

 It provides only basic security features such as one-time-programmable (OTP) bits and a write-lock feature to prevent re-writing of memory pages but does not include cryptography as applied in other MIFARE product-based cards.

 MIFARE Ultralight EV1

 MIFARE Ultralight EV1 introduced in November 2012 the next generation of paper ticketing smart card ICs for limited-use applications for ticketing schemes and additional security options.
 It comes with several enhancements above the original MIFARE Ultralight: